Merging Django ORM with SQLAlchemy for Easier Data Analysis (Video Inside)

 LIMIT) and only then we join the address information.

-How to mix Django application and SQLALchemy
+How to mix Django and SQLALchemy

 So if you’re interested and want to try to mix SQLAlchemy with Django application, here are some hints which could help you.
 You can use this instruction as a tutorial for using SQLALchemy with Django.

 First of all, you need to create a global variable with Engine, but the actual connection with DB will be established on first